Saturday, September 30, 2006

 Written by Colin Goh and his wife.
 Colin Goh

-used to be a lawyer with Allen
+used to be a lawyer with Allen & Gledhill and

 is now the producer/boss of TalkingCock.com.